dashstar462/Junior-Data-Analyst_Job-Market-Analysis/README.md

 ## Creating dashboards

-To create the dashboards you can probably use the template I create or simply upload the CSV file into PowerBI or Tableau to create what you want.
+To create the dashboards you can probably use the template I created or simply upload the CSV file into PowerBI or Tableau to create what you want.

 ## Limitations and possible future improvements